See the full GLF Live series here.

-On 4 June at 19:00 CEST / 13:00 EDT, heads of two game design houses, Elizabeth Newbury and Alan Gershenfeld, will discuss when and how games can be the most effective format for exposing people to certain realities, conveying information, and explaining complex topics.
+In this GLF Live, heads of two game design houses, Elizabeth Newbury and Alan Gershenfeld, will discuss when and how games can be the most effective format for exposing people to certain realities, conveying information, and explaining complex topics.
 This GLF Live forms part of the Storytelling Track of the GLF Bonn 2020 digital conference.

 Life is more fun if you play games.Roald Dahl